-If you want to reset and cleanse your body of all the toxins that have built up over time, you are in for a rewarding yet slightly trying ride.
-Since you are exposed to toxins on a daily basis, whether airborne or through your dietary preferences, it may be hard to let some of those habits go, but you will be happy you took on the challenge.
+If you want to reset and cleanse your body of toxins that have built up over time, you are in for a rewarding yet slightly trying ride.
+Since you are exposed to toxins on a daily basis, whether airborne or through your dietary preferences, it may be hard to let some of those habits go.
+Nevertheless, with a little bit of effort and dedication, you will be happy you took on the challenge.

 Cleansing is becoming extremely popular as of late whether through juice cleanses, fruit and vegetable cleanses, or a general increased intake of detoxifying foods.
-Many have found truly amazing results, as the variety of foods can flush out these toxins due to their unique compounds.
-Choosing organic is essential, since non-organic foods may have pesticides and herbicides that would defeat the purpose.
+Many have found truly amazing results as various foods can flush out these toxins due to their unique compounds.
+Choosing organic is essential since non-organic foods may have pesticides and herbicides that would defeat the purpose.

 Antioxidants are an integral part of a good detox program.
 They are anti-aging and support glowing skin and healthy hair.
 They also prevent the accumulation of free radicals in the body, some of which are present as a result of exposure to toxins.
 This buildup can cause oxidative damage to your DNA, resulting in anything from sagging skin to cancer.

 Although usually more praised for its kidney cleansing function, asparagus (Asparagus officinalis) contains a very special antioxidant, called glutathione, which is a deeply detoxifying compound that can break down carcinogens.
 Acai (Euterpe oleracea) is also packed with antioxidants that are famous for their ability to help beautify you from the inside out.
 Of all known fruits, acai contains the most antioxidants.